 Into February, we have the Botany Section at 11 am on the 3rd, at Thorverton Memorial Hall.
-After their meeting they have a slideshow and a walk to look at lichens and bryophytes.
-The Literature and Art Section follows on the same day at 2.30pm – members are encouraged to bring and talk about the books they loved as children.
+After their meeting they had a slideshow and a walk to look at lichens and bryophytes.
+The Literature and Art Section followed on the same day at 2.30pm – members were encouraged to bring and talk about the books they loved as children.
 Then on the 8th, the Industrial Archaeology Section meets at 10.30am in Victory Hall in Broadclyst, a talk on the industries that were active in Devon in the mid 19th century is the incentive here.
 The next day, 9 February, sees the East Devon Branch’s AGM in the Manor Pavilion Theatre in Sidmouth.
 This is followed by Dr Robin Wootton’s talk on “The Art and Craft of Illustrating Animals”.

-Skipping then to March, the Axe Valley Branch has its AGM on the 21st at The Pavilion in Colyton – DA’s chairman, Peter Beacham encourages them with a talk on Buckfast Abbey.
+Skipping then to March, the Axe Valley Branch has its AGM on the 21st at The Pavilion in Colyton – DA’s chairman, Peter Beacham entertains them with a talk on Buckfast Abbey.
 On 20 April is the Tavistock Branch meeting at the Tavistock Parish Centre.
 Their meeting is followed by an illustrated talk on Bronze Age Astronomy on Dartmoor.
 And finally on 21 April Bideford Branch meets at Burton Art Gallery in Bideford.
 They really do their members proud with a talk from David Fursdon LL, the current President of the DA, and lunch at the Cafe du Parc.

 The main DA conference and AGM takes place this year on 1-3 June in Dartmouth.
 We will publish the full details and booking information as soon as possible.